Dim Sum Dollies: History

 Other memorable scenes that year saw the Dollies touching on the plight of much-maligned traffic wardens in "Parking Pontianaks" and donning the trademark kebaya worn by Singapore Airlines stewardesses in "Singapore Girl".
 In 2005's Dim Sum Dollies: Singapore's Most Wanted, the Dollies came on stage dressed up as food court aunties in one scene, while other segments had them satirizing the National Kidney Foundation Singapore scandal and exploring issues such as slimming centres and the Merlion.

 Dim Sum Dollies performed in the Love Amplified concert, a concert held in Singapore to commemorate World AIDS Day 2008.
 The concert was held at Fort Canning Park, Singapore on 29 November 2008.

-In 2010, they appointed as ambassadors for gracious campaign by the Public Transport Council with support from the Singapore Kindness Movement.
-The theme called "Love Your Ride", similar to the earlier "A Happy Journey Starts Like That" by Phua Chu Kang in 2009.
+In 2010, they were appointed as ambassadors for gracious campaign by the Public Transport Council with support from the Singapore Kindness Movement.
+The theme called "Love Your Ride", similar to the earlier "A Happy Journey Starts Like That" by Phua Chu Kang 1 year ago in 2009.
 Several jingles were recorded for the campaign.

 Yong died of stomach cancer at the age of 36 in May 2012.
 Fellow actress Janice Koh said: "We have lost a beautiful actress and one of our most talented performers and singers tonight.
 Rest in peace, my dear Emma.
 Miss you ..."

 Denise Tan, a deejay from Gold 905, a radio station in Singapore, who had previously stood in for Yong in 2011 when Yong had a relapse from cancer, took over Yong's role in the Dollies in 2013.
 Tan eventually left the Dollies in 2016 to focus on her radio career.
 Jo Tan, who was previously part of the Dollies' public relations team, replaced Denise and performed as part of the Dollies in a Dream Academy's 2020 Crazy Christmas fun-raising concert, Keep the DREAM Alive.